githubEdit

 Getting Started

-Before you start contributing:
+Before contributing:

-1. Read the Development Workflow guide to set up your environment
+1. Read the Development Workflow guide to set up your environment.

-3. Join the discussion on GitHub Discussions
+3. Join the discussion on GitHub Discussionsarrow-up-right.

-4. Review our Code of Conduct to understand our community standards
+4. Review our Code of Conduct to understand our community standards.

 Finding Something to Work On

-• Good First Issues: Look for issues labeled good first issue for beginner-friendly tasks
+• Good First Issues: Look for issues labeled good first issue for beginner-friendly tasks.

-• Help Wanted: Issues labeled help wanted are actively seeking contributors
+• Help Wanted: Issues labeled help wanted are actively seeking contributors.

-• Feature Requests: Check the discussions board for feature ideas
+• Feature Requests: Check the discussions board for feature ideas.

 • Bug Reports: Any unassigned bug is fair game!